IMSO hosts food and cultural exchange

-Philippine Air Force 1st Lt.
-Novel Sotto, an Explosive Ordnance Disposal officer, serves Asian food to service members and Army Sustainment University staff April 24, 2024, as part of the International Military Student Office’s Open House at ASU, Fort Gregg-Adams, Va.
-The event featured the ethnic foods of over 20 countries and cultural exchanges by service members from about 40 countries.
-(U.S. Army photo by Chad Menegay)
+FORT GREGG-ADAMS, Va. — The Army Sustainment University’s International Military Student Office hosted an Open House April 24 featuring ethnic foods from more than 20 countries and cultural exchanges by service members from about 40 countries.

+IMSO staff staged military students according to regions (AFRICOM, CENTCOM, EUCOM, PACOM, and SOUTHCOM) next to food service stations and encouraged participants to open dialogue and learn about the IMSO students’ cultures while tasting their food.

+“During the event, international military students proudly shared information about their country—to include history, military, artifacts, culture, country attire, dance and music,” said Donna Wells, IMSO Chief.
+“It’s like visiting a culture without actually being there, sparking interest to a place you may now want to visit.”

 |Date Taken: